🧡 Skip to main content🔍 Skip to search

 Using Log Manager

 Automation Workshop features a powerful built-in log viewer—Log Manager.
-It is always accessible from Automation Workshop Manager by either clicking the Log button on Task toolbar or using Log Manager command in Tools menu.
+It is always accessible from Automation Workshop Manager by either clicking the Log button on the Task toolbar or using the Log Manager command in the Tools menu.

-Besides displaying logged events Log Manager also supports log file filtering by event type, occurrence date, Task association or message text.
-Additionally, it can open and display log files saved for individual Tasks and export log to CSV file to be used later in spreadsheets or other text processors.
+Besides displaying logged events Log Manager also supports log file filtering by event type, occurrence date, Task association, or message text.
+Additionally, it can open and display log files saved for individual Tasks and export the log to a CSV file to be used later in spreadsheets or other text processors.

 Full Unicode support both for displaying and exporting log entries allows easy data overview and portability.